-- 2.5.1 This will be used to deal with serious cases of misconduct, examples of which are listed in our consequences system. - 2.5.2 The Head of School is required to make decisions regarding fixed term exclusions from school however a Deputy Head of School may carry out this procedure, if explicitly delegated this responsibility, in the absence of the Head of School. - 2.5.3 A period of fixed term exclusion at lunch times only may be needed for serious disruption on the site outside lesson time.
+- 2.5.1 This will be used to deal with serious cases of misconduct, examples of which are listed in our consequences system. - 2.5.2 The Headteacher is required to make decisions regarding fixed term exclusions from school however a Deputy Head may carry out this procedure, if explicitly delegated this responsibility, in the absence of the Headteacher. - 2.5.3 A period of fixed term exclusion at lunch times only may be needed for serious disruption on the site outside lesson time.
 A Behaviour or Pastoral Support Programme will be implemented if appropriate.